Best Samsung Smart TV apps

-In terms of sheer amount of content, Netflix is the largest streaming service around, although there are significant differences in the content available on the UK versus the US store – even if the spectre of Disney+ may take some of the best gems out of the library.
+In terms of sheer amount of content, Netflix is the largest streaming service around, although there are significant differences in the content available on the UK versus the US store – even if the specter of Disney Plus may take some of the best gems out of the library.

 If you're new to video streaming, then there's no better starting point than Netflix – check out our round up of the best shows on Netflix for some inspiration.